Jimmyxichen/MM-OVSeg/README.md

 # Optional: install the latest version of PyTorch to use the DINO v3 model as backbone.
 In my case, the versions are PyTorch 2.5.0, Python 3.10, CUDA 12.6, and cuDNN 9.3.0, respectively.

-# The dependent versions are not strict, and in general you only need to pay attention to detectron2.
+# The dependent versions are not strict, and in general you only need to pay attention to pytorch and detectron2.
 ```

 ## Datasets